polyipseity/information/special/academia/HKUST/ECON 2103/questions.md

 > 3. both demand and supply for A increase
 > 4. demand for A increases and supply for A decreases
 >
-> - solution: {{3}}
+> - solution: {@{3}@}
-> - explanation: {{If demand increase, both equilibrium quantity and price increase.
+> - explanation: {@{If demand increase, both equilibrium quantity and price increase.
 If supply increase, equilibrium quantity increase but equilibrium price decreases.
-If both happens at the same time at the right extents, then we can make it such that equilibrium quantity increase but equilibrium price remains unchanged.}}
+If both happens at the same time at the right extents, then we can make it such that equilibrium quantity increase but equilibrium price remains unchanged.}@}

 <!-- markdownlint MD028 -->